s-nlp/factowl/README.md

 ## 🙏 Acknowledgments

-We acknowledge the computational resources provided by the HPC facilities at HSE University.

 We pay our respects to the traditional owners of the lands where SIGIR 2026 was hosted, the peoples of the Woi Wurrung and Boon Wurrung language groups of the eastern Kulin Nation.
 We pay our respects to their Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples today and their continuing connection to land, sea, sky, and community.
 ```

----

-## 🙏 Acknowledgments

-We acknowledge the computational resources provided by the HPC facilities at HSE University.

-We pay our respects to the traditional owners of the lands where SIGIR 2026 was hosted, the peoples of the Woi Wurrung and Boon Wurrung language groups of the eastern Kulin Nation.
-We pay our respects to their Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples today and their continuing connection to land, sea, sky, and community.